 For instance, at the moment of writing this review, If my balance was in euros and I drew £100 out of a British ATM, TransferWise would convert €119.96 including a fee of 49 cents.

-However, as I mentioned earlier in this review, there is a limit to how much money you can withdraw from your TransferWise Borderless Account via the debit card without getting a charge.
+However, as I mentioned earlier in this review, there is a limit to how much money you can withdraw from your TransferWise multi-currency account via the debit card without getting a charge.
 With the normal account, it’s £200/€200/USD 250.
 After you reach the limit, there is a 2% charge.

 How Good is the TransferWise Debit Card?